Khopra Danda TrekKhopra Danda Trek

 Itinerary

-Your adventure begins with a scenic drive (or optional 25-minute flight) from Kathmandu (capital city at 1,300 m) to Pokhara (827 m), a beautiful lake city.
+Your adventure begins with a scenic drive (or optional 25-minute flight) from Kathmandu to Pokhara, a beautiful lake city.
 By tourist bus, it’s about 6–7 hours along the Prithvi Highway (approx. 200 km).
 You’ll travel alongside rushing rivers and terraced fields, with occasional glimpses of Ganesh and Manaslu Himal on clear days.
 Upon reaching Pokhara, you can enjoy the evening strolling by Phewa Lake, preparing for the trek ahead.

 • Max Altitude:827 meters